Last updated: January 28, 2022

-A template setup is when the HubSpot Migrations team creates a standard set of page, system, and blog templates that match your general website style.
-Migration technicians will create a set of templates with the same header, footer, and general body styles as the URL that you submitted.
+A template setup is a service you can request from the HubSpot Migrations Team.
+Migration technicians will create a set of templates with the same header, footer, and general body styles as your current website.

 Learn how to request a template setup and the expectations for the timeline of the project.

 Please note: if you don't have this option in your Account & Billing page, reach out to your Customer Success Manager to request a template setup.

 In a template setup, your existing website styles are recreated on HubSpot's CMS framework, according to the website review agreement you've completed with the team.
 Certain types of widgets, fonts, submenus, scripts, or unsupported file types may not be included on your HubSpot template.